-3.2.10 Allocation and colours of uniforms
+3.2.10 Allocation and Colours of Uniforms

-- A. It will be the responsibility of the home team to change its jerseys if the colours of the competing teams conflict.
-The decision in this matter shall be left to the Referees in charge of the game.
-The home team is to wear a predominately light colour jersey. - B. The entire team uniform: "jersey and pants" must match for each player in style and colour.
+- a) It will be the responsibility of the home team to change its jerseys if the colours of the competing teams conflict.
+The decision in this matter shall be left to the Referees in charge of the game. - b) Team jerseys must match in style and colour.